-• In many cases, benefits payable on death are equal to the commuted value of a deferred pension entitlement.
+- Rates of mortality at pre-retirement ages are generally very low; and - In many cases, benefits payable on death are equal to the commuted value of a deferred pension entitlement.

-Therefore, less rigour is typically required in the selection of the pre-retirement mortality assumption, and use of the same assumption as for post-retirement mortality will generally be satisfactory.
+Therefore, less rigour is typically required in the selection of the pre-retirement mortality assumption and use of the same assumption as for post-retirement mortality will generally be satisfactory.
 However, the actuary would give greater consideration to the selection of the pre-retirement mortality assumption in particular cases where: